 So there it was, Rob’s photographic career began while bobbing around in the wild waves of Hawaii’s world famous Banzai Pipeline.
 Those years taught him about commitment, creativity, problem solving and passion, which are the four elements Rob most loves and finds most important in photography.

-In 2014 Rob co-authored, with his wife Sophia, produced and photographed Colour of Maroc– a Moroccan food and travel cookbook which won the 2014 Australian Gourmand Awards for best Mediterranean Cookbook, placed in the top three of the 2017 German cookbook awards, and was also shortlisted for the 2014 British Design and Production Awards.
+Rob co-authored, with his wife Sophia, produced and photographed Colour of Maroc– a Moroccan food and travel cookbook which won the 2014 Australian Gourmand Awards for best Mediterranean Cookbook, placed in the top three of the 2017 German cookbook awards, and was also shortlisted for the 2014 British Design and Production Awards.

 “I love the travel, I love the diverse range of people I meet and work with, and I love the challenges each new shoot brings with it”.